Learning collision operators from plasma phase space data using differentiable simulators: Conclusions

-Since our method relies on phase-space diagnostics rather than particle tracks, it is substantially more memory efficient than other post-processing approaches based on tracking individual particles.
-This advantage is particularly important for future studies employing large-scale, state-of-the-art 3D simulations, where storing complete particle trajectories is prohibitively expensive and where the relevant time scales or operator forms are not known a priori and therefore cannot be identified during run time.
+Since our method relies on phase space diagnostics rather than particle tracks, it is substantially more memory efficient than other post-processing approaches based on tracking individual particles.
+This advantage is particularly important for future studies employing large-scale, state-of-the-art 3-D simulations, where storing complete particle trajectories is prohibitively expensive and where the relevant time scales or operator forms are not known a priori and therefore cannot be identified during run time.
 Our approach enables diagnostics to be stored at significantly higher temporal cadence under the same memory constraints, allowing for a more comprehensive and better informed analysis during post-processing.
+Using phase space diagnostics also makes it possible to learn operators from observational~\citep{camporeale2022data} or experimental~\citep{bergeson2025experimental} data, although this might require extending the methodology to address the presence of (possibly significant) stochastic noise in the measurements.

 In future works, we will focus both on the generalisation of the methodology and on exploring challenging scenarios for which the operator form is not known or the existing theory is expected to fail.
-We will extend the method to encompass time-varying background distributions, more general operator forms, and the inclusion of external field contributions.
-Our goal is to then apply this method to recover reduced models for non-thermal particle acceleration and collision operators for relativistic, electromagnetically dominated scenarios.
+We will extend the method to encompass time-varying background distributions, more general operator forms, the inclusion of external field contributions, and non-homogeneous plasmas.
+Our goal is to then apply this method to recover reduced models for non-thermal particle acceleration and collision operators for relativistic, electromagnetically dominated scenarios using self-consistent, first-principle simulations.

 \textbf{Acknowledgements}